 The results start with a reduction in hair loss followed by improved hair density and thickness.
 It also regenerates inactive hair follicles to grow healthy hair.
 These transformations can be expected to take shape around a month or two after treatment.
 To maintain results, you must come back for another treatment in a year or two.

 5. Hair Transplant Surgery

-Hair transplant is gradually gaining attention in Singapore today thanks, in part, to the increasing awareness about hair loss disorders.
+Surgical Hair Restoration is gradually gaining attention in Singapore today thanks, in part, to the increasing awareness about hair loss disorders.
 People are veering away from traditional myths about hair restoration to evidence-based medical therapies.

 Hair Transplant in Singapore

 The process of migrating healthy hair to bald areas of the scalp is a procedure that should only be carried out at a licensed medical clinic.
 It must only be done by a trained doctor who is required to meet certain criteria.
 In Singapore, hair transplant doctors are required to follow guidelines set by the Singapore Aesthetics Practice Oversight Committee.
 This means that strict safeguards are in place to ensure that safe and good quality service is delivered.